A plot where a character is inspired to go vegetarian, but finds themself back to their original omnivorous diet again by the end of the episode.

 Bart: From now on, I'm only eating food that I know had a soul.

-- Subverted in Avatar: The Last Airbender.
-At one point Sokka gets stuck in a hole chasing a baby moose-lion cub.
-He pleads with the universe, promising to never eat meat or be sarcastic ever again, if it will just let him out.
+- In the Avatar: The Last Airbender episode "Bitter Work," Sokka gets stuck in a hole chasing a baby saber-tooth moose-lion cub.
+He pleads with the universe, promising to never eat meat or be sarcastic ever again if it will just let him out.
 Of course, once his friends rescue him, he immediately decides to do no such thing.